vincmazet/bip/_sources/filtering/fourier.md

 The amplitude and phase represent the distribution of energy in the frequency plane.
 The low frequencies are located in the center of the image, and the high frequencies near the boundaries.

 In the figure above, the gray background behind the squirrel is a low frequency area because the intensities of the pixels slowly evolve from one pixel to another.
-On the contrary, the tail is a high frequency area because the pixel intensity shows a rapid alternation between the hair and the background.
+On the contrary, the tail is a high frequency area because the intensities of the pixels show a rapid alternation between the hair and the background.

 ## Inverse Fourier transform